0xProject/0x-protocol-specification/V2-Specification.md

 (leftOrder.makerAssetAmount * rightOrder.makerAssetAmount) >= (leftOrder.takerAssetAmount * rightOrder.takerAssetAmount)
 ```

-The caller of `matchOrders` is considered the `taker` for each order.
-The `taker` will pay the `takerFee` for each order, but will also recieve the spread between both orders.
-The spread is always denominated in terms of the left order's `makerAsset`.
-No balance is required in order to call `matchOrders`, and the `taker` never holds intermediate balances of either asset.
+The caller of `matchOrders` is considered the taker for each order.
+The taker will pay the `takerFee` for each order, but will also recieve the spread between both orders.
+The spread is always denominated in terms of the left order's makerAsset.
+No balance is required in order to call `matchOrders`, and the taker never holds intermediate balances of either asset.

 `matchOrders` will revert if either order fails the validation checks for [fillOrder](#fillOrder).
-Note that `matchOrders` assumes that `rightOrder.makerAssetData == leftOrder.takerAssetData` and `rightOrder.takerAssetData == leftOrder.makerAssetData`, allowing null byte arrays to be passed in for both `assetData` fields of `rightOrder`.
-If other `assetData` fields were part of the original `rightOrder`, this function will fail when validating the signature of the `rightOrder`.
+Note that `matchOrders` assumes that `rightOrder.makerAssetData == leftOrder.takerAssetData` and `rightOrder.takerAssetData == leftOrder.makerAssetData`, allowing null byte arrays to be passed in for both assetData fields of `rightOrder`.
+If other assetData fields were part of the original `rightOrder`, this function will fail when validating the signature of the `rightOrder`.

 If successful, `matchOrders` will emit a [Fill](#fill) event for each matched order.